Guide

 Delivery channel selector — Email selected

-Show the channel selector with Email chosen and the email confirmation status visible.
+The channel selector shows Email and the current email confirmation status.

 Operational notes

-• Browser notifications play sound and show toasts only while the browser tab is open and the page is loaded.
+- In-app toasts and local sounds work only while the browser tab is open and the page is loaded.
 They do not work if the tab is closed.

-• If the browser permission for notifications was denied at the permission prompt, it cannot be re-requested by the application.
-The user must manually change the permission in browser site settings.
+- Native OS/browser notifications require both the Settings toggle and browser permission.
+If permission was denied at the prompt, it cannot be re-requested by the application; change it manually in browser site settings.

-• The delivery channel setting affects only server-side price notifications.
-Parameter-based (by changes, impulse) notifications always show as browser toasts regardless of the channel setting.
+- The delivery channel setting affects delivered price notifications.
+Parameter-based notifications (By changes, Impulse, Print activity) use in-app toasts and local sound regardless of the Telegram/email channel setting.

 When to use it

-• When you need to understand how browser, Telegram, and email alerts work as separate channels.
+- When you need to understand how in-app toasts, OS/browser notifications, Telegram, and email work as separate notification surfaces.

 When not to rely on it